scivision/matlab-cmake-mex/README.md

 ## Apple Silicon

-If using x86 Matlab on Apple Silicon CPU, configure with:
+If using x86 Matlab on Apple Silicon CPU via Rosetta, configure with:

 ```sh
 cmake -B build -DCMAKE_OSX_ARCHITECTURES=x86_64
 ```

-In general it's better overall for Matlab to use the native ARM, which may be coming in Matlab R2022b or later.
+In general it's better overall for Matlab to use the native ARM version if available for your operating system.

 ## Reference